Side Effect Management – Diet and Exercise

 Nutrition & Side Effect Management During Cancer Treatment

 Getting enough calories and protein, as well as making wise food choices, are both important aspects of nutrition during cancer treatment.
 However, because everyone is different, there is no way to know if you will have difficulty eating, and if so, how bad it will be.

 Changes in nutritional needs vary among patients.
 Sometimes, it’s due to the cancer itself.
 Other times, it’s because of side effects (e.g. nausea, loss of appetite) from treatment.
 Regardless, changes like these can make it both challenging to eat and to eat enough.

 Consuming a healthy and well-balanced diet during cancer treatment can help you feel better and stay stronger.
 A healthy diet includes eating and drinking enough to maintain the nutrients the body needs including vitamins, minerals, protein, carbohydrates, and fat.
 Plus it’s important to stay hydrated.
 For most people, this includes a diet that consists of:

-- Lots of fruits, vegetables, and whole grain breads and cereals
+- Lots of fruits, vegetables, and whole-grain bread and cereals

 - Modest amounts of meat and milk products

 - Small amounts of fat, sugar, alcohol, and salt

 People with cancer, however, often need that and more.
 This is because the illness and the treatment can affect your appetite as well as your body's ability to tolerate certain foods and use nutrients.
 When you have cancer, you may need to increase your calorie and protein intake.
 This means you will need to choose high-calorie, high-protein foods as often as possible in order to compensate for any nutritional loss.

 Keep in mind that calorie needs during cancer are not the same for everyone.
 Factors such as your weight, height, the presence of side effects, and type(s) of cancer treatment must be taken into consideration when deciding what and when to eat.